 Following your bag drop, proceed to the check in area where you will need the following documentation:

 - Current passport (with at least 6 months validity)

-- Royal Caribbean SetSail Pass (printed when you have completed the online check in)
+- SetSail Pass (printed when you have completed the online check in)

 - Health form (which will be given to you at the terminal)

-To make check in as smooth as possible, Royal Caribbean are encouraging guests to arrive at staggered onboard check-in times to accelerate the process and avoid long lines.
+To make check in as smooth as possible, Royal Caribbean may encourage guests to arrive at staggered onboard check-in times to accelerate the process and avoid long lines.
 Specific times will be advised in your ticket booklet information sent out to you within 30 days of sail.

 Adults who are not the parent or legal guardian of any child travelling with them will be required to present the child’s valid passport and any applicable visas and an original, legally affirmed or notarised letter signed by at least one of the child’s parents/legal guardians.

 The letter must authorise the travelling adult to take the child on the specific cruise and must authorise the travelling adult to supervise the child, sign applicable sports waivers and permit any medical treatment that must be administered to the child, which in the opinion of the treating doctor needs to be carried out without delay.